Sikorsky S-42

 The Sikorsky S-42 was a commercial flying boat designed and built by Sikorsky Aircraft to meet requirements for a long-range flying boat laid out by Pan American World Airways (Pan Am) in 1931.
-The innovative design included wing flaps, variable-pitch propellers, and a tail-carrying full-length hull.
-The prototype first flew on 29 March 1934, and, in the period of development and test flying that followed, quickly established ten world records for payload-to-height.
+The design featured wing flaps, variable-pitch propellers, and a full-length hull that supported the tail directly.
+The prototype first flew on 29 March 1934, and set ten world records for payload-to-height.
 The "Flying Clipper" and the "Pan Am Clipper" were other names for the S-42.